Edward Gómez

-Private First Class Edward Gómez (August 10, 1932 - September 14, 1951) was a United States Marine from Omaha, Nebraska who posthumously received the Medal of Honor — the United States' highest decoration for valor — for gallantly sacrificing his life to save the lives of four fellow Marines on his machine gun team during the Battle of the Punchbowl.
-PFC Gomez was the 18th Marine to receive the Medal of Honor for heroism during the Korean War.
+Edward Gómez (August 10, 1932 – September 14, 1951) was a United States Marine from Omaha, Nebraska, who posthumously received the Medal of Honor — the United States' highest decoration for valor — for sacrificing his life to save the lives of four fellow Marines on his machine gun team during the Battle of the Punchbowl.
+Gomez was the 18th Marine to receive the Medal of Honor for heroism during the Korean War.

 Early years

-Gomez, a Mexican-American, attended Omaha High School before enlisting in the Marine Corps Reserve on August 11, 1949, at the age of 17.
-After recruit training at MCRD San Diego, California, he trained at Camp Pendleton, California, and went to Korea with the 7th Replacement Draft.
+Gomez, a Mexican-American, attended Omaha High School before enlisting in the United States Marine Corps Reserve on August 11, 1949, at the age of 17.
+After recruit training at Marine Corps Recruit Depot San Diego, California, he trained at Camp Pendleton, California, and went to Korea with the 7th Replacement Draft.